UC-ITSC/OCAT-Intern-Template/README.md

 ### C. Features

+- NOTE: These are the general requirements for features 1, 2 and 3.
+For specific instructions, see the code tours.
 - NOTE: Please do any login-related pieces near the end.
 Otherwise, you may spend the entire time developing a login process and you will not have much to show come presentation time.
 - NOTE: All work should be done on a separate "branch" so that it can be code reviewed.
 Below are instructions on how to create a new branch:
   - [Creating a branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-branches#creating-a-branch)